Ukraine Animal Rescue…

 The plight, for instance, of sheltered dogs.

 “We are not talking about owned pets.
 This is a very specific problem.
 We are not encouraging mass evacuation.
-But shelter animals where shelters no longer exist should be allowed to safety over the border.”
+But shelter animals where shelters no longer exist should be allowed to find safety over the border.”

 And those reports of missing pets.